On stability of self-similar blowup for mass supercritical NLS: Introduction

 The existence of such profiles has been obtained by Bahri-Martel-Rapha\"el \cite{MR4250747} in the range $0<s_c\ll1$ by bifurcating from the critical case $s_c=0$, see also \cite{MR3311593} for the case of (gKdV).
-Extending the branch to higher values of $s_c$ is a delicate nonlinear ODE problem.
+Extending the branch to higher values of $s_c$ is a delicate nonlinear ODE problem, and recently Donninger-Sh\"orkhuber \cite{arXiv:2406.16597} constructed the suitable profile for the physical scenario $d=p=3$ with computer assistance.
 Let us stress that the construction of self-similar profiles is central in the study of singularity formation mechanisms and has been mostly addressed in the energy supercritical case $s_c>1$, see \cite{MR3986939} for the heat equation, \cite{MR4350584} for the wave equation and \cite{MR8522,MR4445442} for compressible fluids.\\

 {\em Existence of self-similar dynamics}.
 Self-similar profiles satisfying \eqref{selfsimilardecay} are not in the energy space $H^1$ and hence cannot be used as such to produce finite energy type I solutions.
 The existence of such dynamics was first obtained in \cite{MR2729284} for $0<s_c\ll 1$ using again a bifurcation argument from the critical case $s_c=0$.
-The analysis provides solutions that satifsy the self-similar law \eqref{eqscaling}, but does not describe the asymptotic structure of the singularity which should be given by the self-similar profile constructed in \cite{MR4250747}.
+The analysis provides solutions that satisfy the self-similar law \eqref{eqscaling}, but does not describe the asymptotic structure of the singularity which should be given by the self-similar profile constructed in \cite{MR4250747}.